10xs.aiOpen Beta

 │ └── reporting_schema.json

-├── doctrine/ — Role definitions, workflow, quality gates
+├── doctrine/ — Role definitions, workflow, quality standards

 │ ├── ROLE_ARCHITECT.md